animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode also supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.
+Spring Data for GemFire also supports Sub-Regions, allowing Regions to be arranged in a hierarchical relationship.

 </div>